 If you’re planning to use self storage, you may already have an idea of what size self storage unit you will need.
 But when it comes to the best location of the storage unit on the property, you may have no any idea which one makes sense.
-You need to choose the best one for your storage needs, and that takes just a little planning.
+There are several factors you need to consider on how to choose a storage unit that’s best for your storage needs, and that takes just a little planning.

 There are many options to choose from, especially at a large property like the ones at Moove In Self Storage.
 You should think about the following questions before making your decision: